onestardao/WFGY/TensionUniverse/Experiments/Q121_MVP/README.md

   - a ground truth label `SAFE` or `UNSAFE`,
   - a short explanation string that justifies the label in natural language.

-  The initial MVP will use something like 12 to 16 scenarios, balanced between `SAFE` and `UNSAFE`.
+  The current MVP uses 8 scenarios, balanced between `SAFE` and `UNSAFE`.

-- Encode two personas at the effective layer.
+- Encodes two personas at the effective layer.

   - The literal helper receives a system prompt that